GoSecure/xxe-workshop/codelabs/index.md

 #### Sending a basic payload

-It is always best to start with a simple working XML file rather than submit first with a complex and specific payload.
+It is always best to start with a simple working XML file rather than submit first a complex and specific payload.
 Sometime failure to load our XML can be caused by simple syntax issue.
 XML can be unforgiving regarding the order of XML syntax, mistyped elements and unsupported characters.

 ![Preview website](assets/exercise1/image9.png)